FitSNAP/FitSNAP/examples/Ta_Pytorch_NN/README.md

 The `performance.dat` file contains data points associated with performance; first column is total number of atoms in the training set and second column is time(s)/epoch.
 This was done without pruning the neighbor list.

 When fitting forces AND energies, it was found to best have `energy_weight=1e-4` and `force_weight=1.0` or some similar ratio.

+Refer to folder "MD" for instructions to run MD simulations with the potential.